juananpe/nss/src/db/index.md

 -   How do we test this?
     -   Our synthesized dataset is too big to be easily understood, and might change
     -   Create a smaller fixture as an in-memory database
--   That was a good hour, wasn't it?